susannelobo/CSV-JSON/README.md

 Successfully inserted batch of 10 records.
 All data has been successfully uploaded to the database.

-Calculating Age Distribution...
+Calculating Age Distribution:

---- Age Distribution Report ---
+Age Distribution Report
 ┌───────────┬──────────────┬──────────────────┐
 │ (index)   │  Age-Group   │ % Distribution   │
 ├───────────┼──────────────┼──────────────────┤